BSidesPDX/CTF-2019/pwn/300-pwnchess/README.md

 ## Challenge

 I made a game, I call it pwnchess.
 You can read/write any memory address, but can you pop a shell in so few moves?
-Only the most elitest of hackers will be to get checkmate.
+Only the most elitest of hackers will be able to get checkmate.

 pwnchess.bsidespdxctf.party:31337